complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 We will then define what display properties are used to identify the nodes in the roster as they appear to the participant.
 First we select the variable that is defined in the external data file - in this case "first_name."
 Next, we define how we want that variable to appear to the participant on the roster - in this example we enter "First Name."
 We repeat the same process for the last_name variable.

- {% include nc-image src="assets/img/architect-guide/adding-roster.png" %}
+ [](assets/img/architect-guide/adding-roster.png" %}

 We can optionally choose to include sorting controls.
 Sorting controls are especially useful when a roster is large enough to make discoverability difficult at first glance.
 In this example, we choose to implement an initial sort order that uses the "first_name" variable to order the roster cards in an ascending order.

-{% include tip-info.md content="Refer to our Interface Documentation for more in depth instruction, including useful Do's and Don'ts of working with [roster data](..interface-documentation/roster-name-generators.md" %}
+Refer to our Interface Documentation for more in depth instruction, including useful Do's and Don'ts of working with [roster data](..interface-documentation/roster-name-generators.md).
+{: .tip-box}

 Last, we implement a prompt for the stage, following the same process we did in the previous stages.
 We enter the prompt that includes instructions for how to nominate a node from the roster, "Please select any members of your degree class that you spend time with **other than when studying**.
 Tap a card to select, and press the **down arrow** when you are finished."
-{% include nc-image src="assets/img/architect-guide/roster-sort.png" %}
+[](assets/img/architect-guide/roster-sort.png" %}

 ## Large Roster Name Generator